piever/simpleblog/content/posts/julia_chapter4.md

 ---
 # Automatizing things

 Repeating a command many times can be extremely annoying.
 Luckily, Julia can help us automatize things using loops, which are a way to repeat the same command, or list of commands many times.
-Here we will continue on playing with Fibonacci numbers, without having to manually evaluate the same at the console many times.
+Here we will continue on playing with Fibonacci numbers, without having to manually evaluate the same command at the console many times.

 ## The while loop